Victims of October 7 massacre file lawsuit against UNRWA for aiding Hamas terrorists

 UN, HUMAN RIGHTS, MEDIA GROUPS RELY ON HAMAS DEATH TOLL IN 'SYSTEMATIC DECEPTION': EXPERT

-The lawsuit claims the "Defendants were warned repeatedly that their policies were directly providing assistance to Hamas.
+The lawsuit, filed by Chicago-based law firm MM-Law LLC and New York firm Amini LLC, claims the "Defendants were warned repeatedly that their policies were directly providing assistance to Hamas.
 In the face of those warnings, Defendants continued those very policies."

 Philippe Lazzarini, the head of UNRWA, was named as one of the defendants.
 Israel’s government called on Lazzarini to resign in January amid allegations that UNRWA employees took part in the October 7 mass murder.